DananauRazvan/Dodge-the-asteroids/README.md

 You should dodge the asteroids using joystick to get the highest score possible.
 You have 3 lives.

 ### Components:
-LCD, led matrix, joystick.
+LCD, led matrix, joystick, buzzer, 2 breadboards, potentiometer, wires, rezistors.

-## Phase 1